 Creating the Ground

-To start, I had each child paint a curved line across her colored construction paper to represent the ground.
+To start the kids’ art project, I had each child paint a curved line across her colored construction paper to represent the ground.

 Creating the Sky